 To build upon the curriculum, there are additional initiatives:

-- Across multiple-divisions, we celebrate: Multi-Cultural Fair, Multi-Cultural BBQ, and the Mix-It-Up Lunch.
+- Across multiple-divisions, we celebrate: Multi-Cultural Fair and the Mix-It-Up Lunch.

 - In Lower School, we build upon the theme of identity.
 Through developmentally appropriate classroom activities, students share “Who Am I?” and “What makes me unique?”